aldebaran/libqi/doc/core/security.rst

 Each services ask (and cache) ApplicationManager about application who connect to know if they have specific permissions...

-Broker authenticate to a ServiceDirectoryManager using an authentication token.
+Session authenticate to a ServiceDirectoryManager using an authentication token.

 this auth token represent a remote client with a specific set of permissions (only known by the robot). this token is used everywhere to identify the client.